RBI Grade B Eligibility Criteria 2026

 Similarly, advanced certifications like Chartered Accountancy (CA), Company Secretary (CS), Cost and Works Accountants (ICWAI/ICMAI), Post Graduate Diploma in Management (PGDM), and Master of Computer Applications (MCA) are regarded as equivalent to post-graduation.

 To apply for the RBI Grade B exam, your age should be between 21 and 30 years.
-This meant that they must have attained the age of 21 years and must not have attained the age of 30 years on the age deadline that will be mentioned in the 2026 exam notification.
-To know what that will be, you have to wait for the notification to be released.
+This meant that they must have attained the age of 21 years and must not have attained the age of 30 years on April 01, 2026 as mentioned in the 2026 exam notification.

 If you belong to the General or Unreserved category, you must be between 21 and 30 years old to apply.
 If you’re from a reserved category, RBI offers age relaxations in the upper age limit